Skip to main content

 sudo systemctl start kibana

-By default, Kibana is configured to listen only on localhost (127.0.0.1).
-To access it externally, we need to set up a reverse proxy using Nginx.
+By default, Kibana listens only on localhost (127.0.0.1).
+To access it externally, you’ll need to set up a reverse proxy using Nginx.

-πŸ“Œ Step 3: Setting Up Nginx as a Reverse Proxy πŸŒβ€‹
+πŸ“Œ Step 3: Set Up Nginx as a Reverse Proxy πŸŒβ€‹

 sudo apt install nginx